SamBaumann-Algonquin/CST8916-Assign1/Assignment1.md

 GraphQL allows us to forgo the over or underfetching issues RESTful APIs struggle with by using queries, mutations and subscriptions to only access what they need from a backend server.
 In the above example, creating a new user is as simple as making a function call on the spot to input an ID and username into a database (again, actual variable names and values may vary).
+If we want to be reguarly informed of changes on the backend (such as receiving a new message from a user), we can utilize GraphQL's Subscription feature to be constantly updated whenever something changes:

+subscription {
+  message(order_by: { id: desc }, limit: 1) {
+    id
+    username
+    text
+    timestamp
+  }
+}

+Here, we subscribe to new message events, and call our message query with a last known ID and timestamp to make sure our user has as much information as possible as often as possible.

 ## WebSockets